 Buyer personas

-Create detailed buyer personas that capture the demographics, motivations, and needs of your target audience.
+Create detailed buyer personas that capture your target audience's demographics, motivations, and needs.
 Like with all things UX marketing, cross-departmental collaboration is the path.

 An integrated approach ensures everyone is working to put the user first.
 Joint buyer or user personas can guide both UX and marketing strategies, ensuring they align with real user profiles.